 Conservation projects range from restoring the mansion's art works and furnishings to their original luster, to strengthening and securing the entire structure.
-Mount St. Mary's College has repaired and cleaned the Pompeian Room's dome and art glass, and completed the second phase of a spectacular restoration of the mansion exterior.
+Mount Saint Mary's University has repaired and cleaned the Pompeian Room's dome and art glass, and completed the second phase of a spectacular restoration of the mansion exterior.

 Inside the mansion, the Friends of the Doheny Mansion have restored six paintings, three antique rugs, all of the first-floor chandeliers and lamps, and added new gallery lighting.

 To learn how you can help further these conservation efforts, please click here.

 These priceless furnishings are in serious need of conservation and looking for sponsors to help restore them to their original splendor.
 Donors will be acknowledged in all Mansion publications as well as a commemorative plaque to be installed on Chester Place.